 A special thanks must also go to Richard Wesley and the team from the Hong Kong Maritime Museum for organising the trip, to Bill Jeffery for hosting it and to the wonderful people at Swire Travel for getting us there and back in one piece!!
 I can’t wait to go back…

-Photographs by yours truly and courtesy China Daily… as mine didn’t turn out so well.
-You live and learn…
+Photographs by yours truly and courtesy China Daily… as not all of mine turn out so well.
+Live and learn…